-2017 4th of July Fireworks & Celebrations
+2018 4th of July Fireworks & Celebrations

 Menlo Park:

-Tuesday, July 4.
-Parade & Celebration starting at 11:45am followed by food, games and music in Burgess Park.
+Wednesday, July 4.
+Parade & Celebration starting at 11:45am at the Well Fargo parking lot on Santa Cruz Avenue and Chestnut Street.
 No Fireworks

 Get More Info